'It's tiring, it's difficult': Cape Fear Valley Health nurse talks about staffing concerns amid ongoing COVID-19 pandemic

 FAYETTEVILLE, N.C.
-(WTVD) -- During a time where hospitals are seeing the tail-end of the post-holiday surge, Cape Fear Valley Health's COVID-19 unit is working around the clock to treat patients.
+(WTVD) -- During a time when hospitals are seeing the tail-end of the post-holiday surge, Cape Fear Valley Health's COVID-19 unit is working around the clock to treat patients.

 Sarah Moore has only been on the job at Cape Fear Valley Medical Center for around three months.
 The registered nurse moved back to North Carolina, with her family, during the pandemic.